 Skip to main content

-Monitor and analyze your SMTP TLS reports automatically
+Detect TLS failures, analyze SMTP encryption reports automatically

-Every day, emails disappear silently -- no bounce, no alert, no trace.
-A TLS negotiation fails on your MX server, and the sender gives up without notifying you.
-TLS-RPT was built to surface exactly these invisible failures.
-CaptainDNS monitors and analyzes your reports automatically -- domain verification, dedicated HTTPS reporting endpoint, detailed dashboard.
+Every day, emails disappear silently: no bounce, no alert, no trace.
+A TLS negotiation fails, a certificate expires, a STARTTLS extension is stripped, and the sender gives up without notifying you.
+TLS-RPT (RFC 8460) was built to surface exactly these invisible failures.
+CaptainDNS monitors and analyzes your SMTP TLS reports automatically.
+Domain verification, dedicated HTTPS reporting endpoint, detailed dashboard.
 Add your domain and we take care of the rest.

 Automatic Reception